 Federal statutes protect the privacy and confidentiality rights of students enrolled at educational institutions.
 These statutes regulate the gathering, disclosure and circulation of educational records of students associated with the educational institution.
-As such, these individuals are guaranteed their education records.
+As such, these individuals are guaranteed freedom from unlawful intrusion and protection from unauthorized disclosure of personal data from their education records.